department-of-veterans-affairs/va.gov-team/products/virtual-agent/research/inclusive-design-interviews/inclusive-design-interviews-research-plan.md

 4. What will you be testing?

-We will be gathering feedback on the product at staging.va.gov/virtual-agent
+We will not be testing anything, but the product we have been working on is at  staging.va.gov/virtual-agent-study

 5. If remote: What tool do you plan to use (Zoom, GoToMeeting, Webex)